-- H7.1 Upon becoming aware of a matter of alleged misconduct the Chief Executive must determine whether or not the matter needs to be investigated.
-Where the Chief Executive determines that investigation is required the Chief Executive must refer the matter to the public sector standards commissioner for investigation. - H7.2 At any stage of dealing with alleged misconduct the Chief Executive may, in accordance with clause H8 do any of the following: - H7.2.1 Transfer the employee to other duties. - H7.2.2 Re-allocate duties away from the employee. - H7.2.3 Suspend the employee with pay. - H7.2.4 Suspend the employee without pay where serious misconduct is alleged. - H7.3 Upon receiving a referral in accordance with subclause H7.1 the public sector standards commissioner must either make arrangements for an appropriately trained or experienced person (the investigating officer) to investigate the alleged misconduct in accordance with clause H9 or may decide that an investigation will not resolve the matter and refer it back to the Chief Executive for resolution or further consideration. - H7.4 The Chief Executive may determine that no investigation is necessary where the employee admits to the alleged misconduct and the employee agrees that there is no need for an investigation.
-The employee must fully understand the misconduct they are admitting to and make an admission statement. - H7.5 Where an employee makes an admission in accordance with subclause H2.6 the Chief Executive may determine the appropriate disciplinary action or sanction in accordance with clause H11 -.
-The Chief Executive must ensure that they have sufficient information concerning the nature and full circumstances of the misconduct, any mitigating factors, and details of the employee's prior service record and performance to enable a fair and reasonable determination under clause H11 to be made. - H7.6 The public sector standards commissioner may at any time decide to instigate an investigation of alleged misconduct, in the absence of a referral under subclause H7.1, if satisfied that the matter warrants investigation. - H7.7 Notwithstanding the provisions of this section, the Chief Executive may summarily terminate the employment of an employee without notice for serious misconduct as defined within the Fair Work Regulations.
+- H7.1 Upon becoming aware of a matter of alleged misconduct the Clerk will determine whether or not the matter needs to be investigated.
+Where the Clerk determines that investigation is required the Clerk may refer the matter to the public sector standards commissioner for investigation. - H7.2 Where the Clerk determines that an investigation is required, but decides not to refer the matter to the Public Sector Standards Commissioner in accordance with subclause H7.1, the Clerk will appoint an appropriately trained or experienced person (the investigating officer) and any reference to the Public Sector Standards Commissioner in subclause H7.4 and clauses H9, H10 and H11 will be read as a reference to the Clerk as appropriate. - H7.3 At any stage of dealing with alleged misconduct the Clerk may, in accordance with clause H8 do any of the following: - H7.3.1 Transfer the employee to other duties. - H7.3.2 Re-allocate duties away from the employee. - H7.3.3 Suspend the employee with pay. - H7.3.4 Suspend the employee without pay where serious misconduct is alleged. - H7.4 Upon receiving a referral in accordance with subclause H7.1 the public sector standards commissioner must either make arrangements for an appropriately trained or experienced person (the investigating officer) to investigate the alleged misconduct in accordance with clause H9 or may decide that an investigation will not resolve the matter and refer it back to the Clerk for resolution or further consideration. - H7.5 The Clerk may determine that no investigation is necessary where the employee admits to the alleged misconduct and the employee agrees that there is no need for an investigation.
+The employee must fully understand the misconduct they are admitting to and make an admission statement. - H7.6 Where an employee makes an admission in accordance with subclause H2.6 the Clerk may determine the appropriate disciplinary action or sanction in accordance with clause H11-.
+The Clerk must ensure that they have sufficient information concerning the nature and full circumstances of the misconduct, any mitigating factors, and details of the employee's prior service record and performance to enable a fair and reasonable determination under clause H11 to be made. - H7.7 The public sector standards commissioner may at any time decide to instigate an investigation of alleged misconduct, in the absence of a referral under subclause H7.1, if satisfied that the matter warrants investigation, but will first discuss this matter with the Clerk. - H7.8 Notwithstanding the provisions of this section, the Clerk may summarily terminate the employment of an employee without notice for serious misconduct as defined within the Fair Work Regulations.